matey-0/Reynard/ublock/README.md

 **Filter List Maintainers:**
 - Dandelion Sprout, Fanboy, AdGuard, EasyList team, and all filter list maintainers whose work powers all the filter lists we rely on

-**Reynard** is my personal implementation of Hard Mode principles, refined over six months of daily use.
+**Reynard** is my personal implementation of Hard Mode principles, refined over six plus months of daily use.
 All mistakes are mine, not uBlock or anyone else's.